 What is the Times Interest Earned Ratio (Cash Basis)?

 The TIE-CB’s main goal is to quantify the probability that a business will default on its loans.
-This information is useful in determining various debt parameters such as the appropriate interest rate to be charged or the amount of debt that a company can safely take on.
+This information is useful in determining various debt parameters such as the appropriate interest rate a lender should charge the company or the amount of debt that a company can safely take on.

 A relatively high TIE-CB ratio indicates that a company has a lot of cash on hand that it can devote to repaying debts, thus lowering its probability of default.
 This makes the business a more attractive investment for debt providers.
 Conversely, a low TIE-CB means that a company has less cash on hand to devote to debt repayment.
 Thus, there would be a higher probability of default.